oxalica/nil/docs/configuration.md

 `"nil": { "formatting": { "command": ["your-command"] } }`
 in JSON, not `"nil.formatting.command": ["wrong"]`.

-The place to write LSP configurations differs between clients.
+The place to write LSP configurations differs between clients (i.e. editors and editor plugins).
-Please check the documentation of your LSP client (usually the editor or editor plugins).
+Please refer to their corresponding documentation.
 There are some examples for common editor/plugins in [README](../README.md).

 ### Reference

-The values shown here are the default values.
+Default configuration:

 ```jsonc
 {